 If you are looking for the best dog-friendly restaurants in Brighton, there is an annual award for restaurants called BRAVO and you can find the winners at this page (a very popular one is the Laughing Dog Brighton, a cafe, art gallery and studio in the Marina, with its own resident dog, Bandit, who got the first place in 2018).
 In addition, you can join a Facebook Group called Dog Friendly Brighton where you will be able to find or ask for tips about dog-friendly eateries and shops to the Brighton dog community.
 Also follow Dog Friendly Brighton on Instagram if you are looking for dog-friendly eateries, to choose by the looks of them.

 For any futher local chat you can also join Brighton Dog Owners Facebook group.

 #7.
 Taking part in a dog event in Brighton

 Saltdean Lido Dog Swim

 After discovering Saltdean Lido Dog Swim in 2017, last year we visited with Argo and our friends Gustavito and Glitch, and had an awesome time (check out the video Gus’ mum on Youtube here).
 The event is extremely popular and tickets sell out very quickly, so you need to be fast in booking your spot.
-Following the success of the past editions, Saltdean Lido told us that they are planning two weekends instead of one, this year.
-We will be announcing them on as soon as dates are confirmed, so stay tuned!
+Following the success of the past editions, Saltdean Lido has planned two weekends instead of one, this year, on 14-15 September and 21-22 September.
+Tickets will go on sale shortly, so stay tuned!

 Brighton Open Theatre dog-friendly shows